 On your Mac, open up your Finder and in Applications/Utilities, open the Keychain Access program.

-Note: Typically your certificate is located under My Certificates.
-If you do not find it there, check under Certificates.
+Note: Typically, your certificate is located under My Certificates.
+If it is not there, check under Certificates.

 From the File menu, select File > Export Items, or right-click and select Export.